nabla-studio/cw1155/README.md

 ### Features:
 - **Token Identifier**: Employs integers for seamless token identification, thereby bypassing the complexities associated with string-based identification.
+IDs starts from 1 and the maximum number of tokens registrable for each contract instance is 2^64 -1.
 - **MetadataURI**: MetadataURIs are attached to the contract instance, supporting ID substitution by clients.
 Clients are mandated to replace `{id}` within any URI with the actual token ID, facilitating the utilization of a